 CIIS Grads Lead LMFT Exam Pass Rates

-To become licensed, MFT candidates must pass both the Standard and Clinical Vignettes exams.
+To become licensed, MFT candidates must pass both the Law and Ethics Exam and the Clinical Exam.

 Broken down by school, BBS exam statistics show:

-• CIIS examinees' pass rate was 92% (Standard exam), compared with 65% pass rate for all schools in California.
+- CIIS examinees' pass rate was 85% (Clinical), compared with the 64% pass rate for all schools in California.

-• 94% of CIIS first-time Standard exam-takers passed, compared with 77% of California schools overall.
+- 87% of CIIS first-time exam-takers (Clinical) passed, compared with 75% of California schools overall.

-• On the Clinical Vignettes exam, CIIS pass rate was 94%, compared with 84% of California schools overall.
+- On the Law and Ethics Exam, CIIS pass rate was 76%, compared with 70% of California schools overall.

-• 97% of CIIS first-time Clinical Vignettes exam-takers passed, compared with 86% of California schools overall.
+- 82% of CIIS first-time Law and Ethics Exam-takers passed, compared with 77% of California schools overall.

-Academic Vice President Judie Wexler also sees the high pass rates as a reflection of both the quality of education at CIIS and the way in which the University educates its students.
+President Emerita Judie Wexler also sees the high pass rates as a reflection of both the quality of education at CIIS and the way in which the University educates its students.

 “We seek to create deep learning experiences for our students so that they are able to readily access the material, analyze it, apply it, and remember it,” she says.

-The pass rates are a clear and consistent indicator of how successful CIIS students are post-graduation.
+The pass rates are a clear and consistent indicator of how successful CIIS’ Master's in Counseling Psychology students are post-graduation.

 “Our faculty give the students a strong start and prepare them well for their clinical hours after graduation and for the licensing exams,” says Wexler.